SAP-archive/teched2020-IIS361/exercises/ex2/README.md

 2. As a child of the Record annotation, select Text property and add string value as "Default"

-3. Add SortOrder property and set property path as "NetAmount"
+3. Add SortOrder property and set PropertyPath as "NetAmount"

 4. As child to SortOrder property, add Descending property and set Bool value as "true"